dortania/OpenCore-Install-Guide/macos-limits.md

 * AMD's GCN based GPUs are supported in the latest versions of macOS
   * AMD APUs are not supported however
-  * AMD's [Lexa based cores](https://www.techpowerup.com/gpu-specs/amd-lexa.g806) from the Polaris series are also not supported
+  * AMD's [Lexa based cores](https://www.techpowerup.com/gpu-specs/amd-lexa.g806) from the Polaris series are not officially supported, but some report that spoofing to a RX 460 `device-id` may work.
   * Special note for MSI Navi users: [Installer not working with 5700XT #901](https://github.com/acidanthera/bugtracker/issues/901)
     * This issue is no longer present in macOS 11 (Big Sur).
 * NVIDIA's GPU support is complicated: